John Dilleshaw: Career

-Around 1925 Dilleshaw was regularly heard with guitarist Charles S. Brook on the radio station WSB in Atlanta.
-The city was the center of the Georgia Old-Time Music and also the contact point for various record labels, who had installed their mobile recording studio recordings and artists of all genres, but especially rural musicians.
-Dilleshaw worked at the municipal fire department while on evenings and weekends, especially on the radio occurred and also played with the Dixie String Band.
+Around 1925 Dilleshaw was regularly heard with guitarist Charles S. Brook on the radio station WSB in Atlanta, Georgia.
+The city was the center of Georgia old-time music and also the contact point for various record labels who had installed their mobile recording studios there.
+These studios recorded musicians and artists of all genres, particularly rural musicians.
+Dilleshaw worked at the municipal fire department while on evenings and weekends and also played with the Dixie String Band.

-In 1929 Dilleshaw founded his own band, which often performed under the name Seven Foot Dilly and His Dill Pickles.
-The group consisted of Harry next Dilleshaw Kiker (fiddle), Pink Lindsey (bass) and his son Shorty (tenor banjo).
-When in March 1929 Okeh Records sent a team to Atlanta to record local groups, and accounted Dilleshaw.
-The plates were published under the name John Dilleshaw & The String Marvel "the string marvel was Lindsey).
-With his band, The Square Dance Fight or A Fiddler's Tryout in Georgia, was also with fiddler A. A. Gray on some items, or experimented with blues numbers.
+In 1929 Dilleshaw founded his own band, which often performed under the name Seven Foot Dilly and his Dill Pickles or Seven Foot Dilly and the Hot Pickles.
+The group consisted of Dilleshaw's brother-in-law Harry Kiker on fiddle, bassist Pink Lindsey, and his son Shorty Lindsey on tenor banjo.
+In March 1929, Okeh Records sent a team to Atlanta to record local groups, including Dilleshaw.
+The recordings were published under the name John Dilleshaw and The String Marvel.

+One of Dilleshaw's most famous recordings was his skit performance Square Dance Fight on Ball Top Mountain.
+Dance skits like this were popular throughout the latter part of the 1920s and into the early 1930s.
+He was also involved in the dance skit A Fiddler's Tryout in Georgia.

-In November 1930, he made his last recordings for Vocalion.
+In November 1930, he made his last recordings for Vocalion Records.

-He died in Atlanta in 1941 at age 44.
+He died of uremic poisoning in Atlanta in 1941 at age 44.